But what sets it apart from the rest?

 In a flooded lead acid battery (FLA), the lead plates are suspended in a free-flowing liquid electrolyte.
 It’s a wet cell battery, meaning the battery can spill and requires regular electrolyte maintenance.

-A conventional flooded battery often refers to the flooded lead acid battery.
+A conventional flooded battery often refers to a flooded lead acid battery.

 The sealed lead acid battery (SLA battery) applies similar chemistry.
-But unlike traditional batteries, the electrolyte in an SLA battery is suspended in a gel form (for gel cell batteries) or held by a glass mat (for AGM batteries).
+But unlike a traditional flooded cell battery, the electrolyte in an SLA battery is suspended in a gel form (for gel cell batteries) or held by a glass mat (for AGM batteries).

 However, AGM batteries are cheaper to produce, have a higher Cold Cranking Amps (CCA) rating, and are resistant to vibration.